Caleb Martin NBA Preview vs. the Hornets

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.

-If you'd like to make predictions on Martin's performance, we break down his available prop bets, using stats and trends, below.
+If you'd like to place a wager on Martin's props, we look at his available ones, providing some stats and trends, below.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.